jcharvet/marknote/README.md

 # Marknote

-A Python-based Markdown editor with AI integration (Google Gemini), built for Windows 11 using PyQt6.
+A Python-based Markdown editor with AI integration (Google Gemini), built with PyQt6.

+**Now supports Windows 11 and Linux (tested on Linux Mint/Ubuntu)!**

 ## Features
 - Sidebar document library with folder tree, search, and instant file switching